 Anyway, the best route into microtonality is to listen to it with an open mind, without worrying about theory.
 See what you find in Michael Harrison’s Tone Cloud II, which uses justly-intoned intervals to create shimmering, pulsating effects, almost as if the notes are bending through each other.
 In his words, “the tuning has so many beautiful and exotic sounds…every time I played it, I discovered new harmonic regions and felt like an explorer in unknown and distant realms”:

 Many believe that justly-intoned systems give a clearer, more natural sound, with intervals generally resonating in a more settled, mathematically tidy manner.
 But they have their own angularities as well.
 According to minimalist icon Terry Riley, “just intonation has real dissonance…you have some ‘howling’ intervals that sound atrocious” (he’s not joking – listen to the ‘wolf fifth’, named for this reason).

-It also limits flexibility in other ways, making it near-impossible to switch between different keys – the ‘pure’ tones are only pure when considered in relation to their own ‘fundamental’ frequency (i.e. their open string note).
-In other words, once you have picked a given root note, equal temperament gives you 12 possible ‘centres’, while just intonation keeps you tethered to your starting point in some inescapable way.
+It also limits flexibility in other ways, making it near-impossible to change between keys – as the ‘pure’ tones are only pure when considered in relation to their own ‘fundamental’ frequency (i.e. their open string note).
+In other words, once you have picked your root note, equal temperament gives you 12 possible ‘centres’ to switch to within the same basic interrelative framework, while just intonation keeps you tethered to your starting point in some inescapable way.